avdifua/IF-108.DevOps_eSchool/README.md

 ## Deploying the app eSchool in google cloud.
+Frontend works on direct IP.
+Backend works on 8080 port.

 Don't forget to open 8080 port in google cloud:
 VPC network > Firewall